-The items within each cluster must work together cohesively to provide a valid measure of the performance expectation being assessed.
+The items within each cluster must work together cohesively to provide a valid measure of the standard being assessed.
 The following criteria should guide the development of items in each cluster:

 - 1. The items are tied closely to their specific stimulus so that the impact of non-curricular knowledge and experience, while never wholly avoidable, is minimized. - 2.
-The items cover the concepts, information, and evidence that are central to students' understanding of the specific cluster stimulus and are focused on the Science and Engineering Practice, Disciplinary Core Idea, and Crosscutting Concept of the performance expectation.
-Across an item set it must be clearly evident that students have used all three dimensions of the given performance expectation. - 3.
+The cluster elicits artifacts from students as direct, observable evidence of how well students can use the targeted dimensions together to make sense of phenomena and design solutions to problems. - 3.
 The items do not assess Science and Engineering Practices that are not part of the performance expectation that the cluster is aligned to. - 4.
-The items within a cluster address different depths and breadths of understanding of the specific performance expectation.
-Items are to be written to a range of depths of knowledge, from basic representation and skill applications to strategic thinking and reasoning. - 5.
-The model item stems described in the specifications for each performance expectation are utilized whenever possible.
-The model item stems represent general ways (and specific ways, in brackets) to assess the multiple dimensions of each performance expectation.
+The items within a cluster address different depths and breadths of understanding of the specific standard.
+Items are to be written to a range of cognitive complexity, which is proportional to the three-dimensional expectations of the standard. - 5.
+The model item stems described in the specifications for each standard are utilized often.
+The model item stems represent general ways (and specific ways, in brackets) to assess the multiple dimensions of each standard.
 The model item stems are not meant to be an exhaustive listing; rather, they represent a selection that can be used with an appropriate stimulus to craft well-aligned items.
-Other stems may be used in place of these model item stems, but they must capture multiple dimensions such that the finished cluster shows alignment to all three dimensions of the performance expectation. - 6.
+Other stems may be used in place of these model item stems, but they must capture multiple dimensions such that the finished cluster shows alignment to all three dimensions of the standard. - 6.
 Graphics and information for all cluster items are generally placed in the cluster stimulus, but items may have additional information or graphics when necessary.
 (Unique lead information supporting only one item will be placed in the introduction to that specific item.)
 Graphics must be clearly associated with their intended items. - 7.
-Each item in the cluster is independent of the other items; that is, the answer to one item is not required to answer the other items. - 8.
+Each item in the cluster is independent of the other items; that is, the answer to one item is not required to answer the other items, although clusters logically develop as students progress through the items in service of sense-making around the phenomena or problem introduced in the stimulus. - 8.
 To the greatest extent possible, no item or answer choice clues the correct answer to any other item. - 9.
 The items in the cluster are presented to the student one at a time online.
 The stimulus appears on the screen with each item in the cluster.